Whether you buy NFTs at presale or public mint, each strategy has potential upsides and downsides. Read on to understand the dynamics.

 Like in any financial market, timing is a core factor determining profitability – the common goal of any lay investor.
 Knowing when and how to buy NFTs is even more critical since their non-fungibility makes selling off tricky.
 This brief article compares the two common ways users get in on new NFT projects – presales and public mints.

 NFT presale is a sales strategy offered by project developers to allow investors to acquire units of their collection before launching.
 Token presales are often distributed to crypto influencers, celebrities, and other users through whitelists.
 Whitelists are early access lists of wallets pre-approved by developers for minting.
-Whitelisting an NFT project is a way to appreciate the early and genuine believers in an NFT project.

 Buying an NFT from a public market will give you the privilege of seeing the demand and analytical records for the project.
 While this does not always prevent buying an illiquid project, it helps filter low-prospect projects based on demand.